hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 Within a given major version of a protocol, an agent should:

-- specify a minimum minor version supported, defaulting to "0"
+- respond to a minimum supported minor version, defaulting to "0"
-- specify a current minor version that is fully supported and used by default
+- respond with or initiate a protocol instance the current fully supported minor version

 This leads to the following received message handling rules: